-If you are asking, where can I get a mobile loan in Kenya?
-Well, here is a list of loan apps in Kenya 2019.
+Are you looking for a loan in Kenya?
+Well, read through this list of loan apps in Kenya in 2020.

-We are living in exciting times where you can get everything from the palms of your hands, including obtaining credit.
+We live in exciting times where you can get everything from the palms of your hands, including obtaining credit.

-This article will review all the loan apps in Kenya available today.
-If an app is missing, kindly suggest in the comments below or send me details and I will review it.
+This article will review the popular loan apps available today.
+If an app is missing, kindly suggest in the comments below or send me details, and I will review it.

 - HF Whizz

-Let’s dive into the details of each Mobile Loan App
+Let’s dive into the details of each app:

 1. Branch Loan App

 The first loan app in Kenya to review is Branch.
-A popular app that was introduced to Kenyans in 2015 by Branch International.
-Branch is not only available in Kenya but can be found in Tanzania and Nigeria.
+It is a popular app that was introduced to Kenyans in 2015 by Branch International.
+The Branch loan app is not only available in Kenya but can be found in Tanzania and Nigeria.

-The mobile loan app gives its users loans up to KES 50,000.
+The mobile lending app gives its users loans up to KES 50,000.

-To get started on Branch App, you download the App from Google Play store, use Facebook to signup and login and automatically you will know if you qualify for a loan or not.
+To get started on Branch App, you download the App from Google Play, use Facebook to signup, and log in, and automatically you will know if you qualify for a loan or not.
 If you are approved for a loan, you will receive it through M-Pesa.

-Tala App has more than 1 Million downloads on Google store and considered as one of the most popular loan Apps in Kenya.
+Tala App has more than 1 Million downloads on the Google store and is considered one of Kenya’s most popular money lending apps.

 To get a loan from Tala, all you have to do is download the app on your Smartphone and create an account.
-If you are not listed on CRB, you will get your first loan which you can choose the payment terms.
+If you are not listed on CRB, you will get your first loan to choose the payment terms.

 Timiza is an App by Barclays bank, one of the local banks in Kenya.
-As mentioned earlier, the loan app craze in Kenya has forced mainstream financial players to innovate.
+As mentioned earlier, the lending app craze in Kenya has forced mainstream financial players to innovate.

-The best thing about Timiza, unlike other Apps from banks, is that the App is not limited to the bank’s customers alone but instead available to all Kenyans.
+Unlike other banks, the best thing about Timiza is that the app is not limited to the bank’s customers alone but instead available to all Kenyans.

-The Timiza App is not only a Loans app but one of a kind app where you can do more.
+The Timiza App is not only a money lending app but one of a kind app where you can do more.
 You can top up any amount and use the money to hail a Taxi, for example.

-Stawika is a rising Loan app in Kenya by Stawika Capital.
-Once installed on your smartphone, the App will evaluate your data on the phone, such as M-Pesa usage and other factors to qualify you for a loan.
+Stawika is a rising money lending app by Stawika Capital.
+Once installed on your Smartphone, the app will evaluate your data on the phone, such as M-Pesa usage and other factors to qualify you for a loan.

-I have not personally used the App but will give it a try and update this post or create a new article specifically for Stawika Capital.
+I have not personally used the app but will try and update this post or create a new article specifically for Stawika Capital.

-Haraka Loan App is available in other 4 African countries as well, i.e. Swaziland, Uganda, Tanzania, and Zimbabwe.
+Haraka Loan App is available in other 4 African countries, i.e., Swaziland, Uganda, Tanzania, and Zimbabwe.

 Their loan range is between 500 and 5000, and the loans attract an interest rate of 23.45%.